Montana Medicaid for Seniors & Long-Term Care

-Montana Medicaid long-term care has separate eligibility rules from standard Medicaid
+Montana long-term care Medicaid is administered separately from standard Medicaid

 What Montana Medicaid covers for seniors